dosu0/kip-lang/README.md

 Then open `main.ic` to see the output in three address code

+# Features
+- A handmade lexer
+- A parser
 # Resources
 I took inspiration from a lot of resources so here are all of them:
 - ["My First Language Frontend with LLVM Tutorial"](https://llvm.org/docs/tutorial/MyFirstLanguageFrontend/index.html)